Tox-Archive/Tox-STS/STS.md

 ##User Identification & Interaction
 ###User Profiles
 - Users exchange a 76-character string that contains a public key, a nospam value, and a checksum to be used as an identifier.
 This is to be called the **Tox ID**.
-"User ID", "ID", and other derivatives are not valid and fail to follow the STS.
-- Users can set a **Nickname** or **Name** to present a quick way of identification once the friend request has been accepted.
+- Users can set a **Name** to present a quick way of identification once the friend request has been accepted.
 These names may be changed on-the-fly and do not alter the Tox ID in anyway.
-"Username", "Nick", and other derivatives are not valid and fail to follow the STS.
 - Users may set a status, along with an optional message that allows for updates about life activities, current willingness to conversate, etc. This unit will be called the **Status**, and the three quick-statuses, usually selected via a drop-down menu, are to be  **"Online, Away, and Busy"** (Optional support for invisible).
 A field for a custom status message must also be offered.

 ###Friend Requests